 Personal information of people other than the applicant

-Agency staff involved in a workplace investigation generally provide information on the understanding that it will only be used for the investigation and any subsequent disciplinary action.
-It is reasonable to expect staff to cooperate with an investigative process and provide information; it is also reasonable to expect that disclosing this information could make staff reluctant to fully participate in, or to provide full and complete information to, future investigations14.
-Where releasing information would have this affect access may be refused where, on balance, that release would be contrary to the public interest.15
+When a matter is investigated internally, agency staff involved in the workplace investigation generally provide information on the understanding that it will only be used for the investigation and any subsequent disciplinary action.
+It is reasonable to expect staff to cooperate with an investigative process and provide information; it is also reasonable to expect that disclosing this information could make staff reluctant to fully participate in, or to provide full and complete information to, future investigations15.
+Where releasing information would have this affect access may be refused where, on balance that release would be contrary to the public interest.16

 Prejudice the flow of information

 Agency investigators rely on the free flow of information from witnesses and complainants.
-If giving access under the RTI Act to information they have provided would mean that, in the future, witnesses or complainants would be less likely to provide information16 then access may be refused where, on balance, that release would be contrary to the public interest.17
+If giving access under the RTI Act to information they have provided would mean that, in the future, witnesses or complainants would be less likely to provide information17 then access may be refused where, on balance that release would be contrary to the public interest.18

 Unsubstantiated allegations and prejudice to fair treatment of individuals